-Since 1946 the Department name has changed several times.
-We used to be the Department of Recreation and Leisure Studies until Fall 2008.
+Since 1946, the department name has changed several times.
+Until Fall 2008, we were the Department of Recreation and Leisure Studies.
+In 2019, we added Holistic Health program.
 Regardless of the department name or when you graduated, we’d like to hear from you and to have you share with other alumni and faculty.
-To enhance this we have created the SFSU Recreation Alumni LinkedIn site.
+To enhance this, we have created the SF State Recreation Alumni LinkedIn site.
 Please join!
 See application info below.
 We also encourage alumni to help our current students by hosting interns, contributing to scholarships, posting job announcements, being a guest speaker in a class, serving on our Advisory Council or being a mentor to a student.

 Make a Contribution to the RPT Intern Scholarship Fund

-All recreation undergraduate students must complete a 40 hour/wk internship the last semester of their senior year.
+All RPT undergraduate students must complete a 40 hour/wk internship the last semester of their senior year.
 This is a very valuable bridge between school and work that often leads to a job offer.
 But many of these internships are unpaid.
-In addition, since this is full time internship students cannot work at another job or for as many hours.
-So the internship can present a tremendous financial hardship for students.
-The Department of Recreation, Parks, and Tourism has recognized this fact and is proud to offer two scholarship opportunities to outstanding undergraduate student majors who have met all the requirements to do an internship for the upcoming spring semester.
+In addition, since this is full time internship, students cannot work at another job or for as many hours.
+Consequently, the internship can present a tremendous financial hardship for students.
+The Department of Recreation, Parks, & Tourism has recognized this fact and is proud to offer two scholarship opportunities to outstanding undergraduate student majors who have met all the requirements to do an internship for the upcoming spring semester.
 But the department depends entirely on contributions from alumni and faculty for the internship scholarship.
-Click on this page, intern scholarships, to please help provide funding.
+For more information or to make a contribution, email firstname.lastname@example.org.

 Students are often at a crucial point in their career development, be they undergraduates or graduates.
 They frequently are searching for information about what is it like to work in the profession, what is a "day in the life" of a professional, what jobs are available and what qualifications and skills do I need.
 Although our RPT faculty work closely with students on these types of questions, you as a professional working in the field can provide real world examples, industry contacts and act as a strong role model, often making a huge impact on students.
 We would provide your name and contact information only to a serious student in your area of expertise, in order to keep work interruptions to a minimum.